Find out more about the divorce process with our frequently asked questions.

 You need to prove to the court that your marriage has ‘irretrievably broken down’.
 This is the only ground for divorce in England and Wales.

-The petitioner is entitled to apply for their legal costs to be paid by the respondent.
-If you wish to, you should tick the box requesting that the respondent pays the costs of your divorce on your divorce petition.
-Common claims are:
+The petitioner/applicant is entitled to apply for their legal costs to be paid by the respondent.

 If there is a dispute as to who should pay the legal costs, the court will decide at a hearing.
 This is not usually cost-effective and independent legal advice should be sought before taking this step.